Guided Tours

 A must-see attraction for all Mackintosh enthusiasts is the recently recreated Mackintosh Frieze.
 Painted in 1893, the stenciled artwork was Mackintosh's first major public work and the centrepiece of the club's Gallery but due to water damage it was eventually plastered and painted over.
 A group of nationally recognised experts in the work of Mackintosh, in combination with a notable Scottish artist and a firm specialising in restoration work have combined to produce the stunning visual experience now on show.

-The Club also boasts an impressive collection of fine art paintings, sculpture and prints – much of which has never been on show to the public before.
+The Club also boasts an impressive collection of fine art paintings, sculptures and prints – much of which has never been on show to the public before.
 The collection includes work by Robin Hume, David Donaldson, Emilio Coia, Alexander Goudie, Bet Low and Francis Newbury.